atilbilge-eng/help-page/docs/getting-started/creating-your-eva-account.md

 - You will receive a verification email with the subject “Confirm Your Email Address.”
 Click on the "Confirm My Email Address" button in the email to complete the verification.
    ![Screenshot for Verification Email](../images/getting-started/verify-email.png)  <!-- Screenshot for verification email -->
+**Congratulations!** Your account has been successfully created, and you are now ready to connect your stores to the Eva platform.
+With your account set up, you're all set to optimize your campaigns.

 ## Step 3: Log In To Your Eva Account
 - Once your email is confirmed, you will be redirected to a login page.